 Follow The Action On SMUMustangs.com or SMU Athletics' Social Media Network

-Wes Suan is in his fifth season at SMU, and his work with Mustang running backs has been vital to the success of Jones' Run-and-Shoot offense.
+Wes Suan is in his seventh season at SMU and his second as offensive line coach.
+In his first five seasons, Suan's work with Mustang running backs was vital to the success of Jones' Run-and-Shoot offense.

 The 2010 season saw Line explode for an unexpected 1,494 rushing yards, which ranked 11th in the country and trailed only Eric Dickerson for most single-season rushing yards in SMU history.
 He was named first-team Conference USA, averaging 6.1 yards per carry and scoring 10 touchdowns, as he became the second 1,000-yard rusher under Jones.

 In 2009, Suan helped Shawnbrey McNeal earn honorable mention All-Conference accolades and become the first collegiate 1,000-yard rusher under June Jones.
 As a freshman, Line also had a breakout season, scoring seven TDs on just 49 carries.

 Suan, who spent nine seasons as an assistant at Hawaii, spent his first six years with Jones' staff as a running backs coach before moving to the offensive line in 2005.
 He moved back to the running backs in 2006 and 2007.
 During his tenure, he developed a well-rounded group of runners and blockers who learned to recognize and identify various defensive schemes and blitzes.

 In 2007, two Suan-coached running backs were selected in the NFL Draft - Reagan Mauia and Nate Ilaoa.
 Mauia went in the sixth round to the Miami Dolphins, while Ilaoa was selected in the seventh round by the Philadelphia Eagles.